fialajiri/rust_course_project_2/Readme.md

 - Here I improve the solution and kept the original image name and to &lt;original_name_timestamp&gt;.png. ✓
 - Automatically convert any receiving images into png type ✓

+## Homework VI

+- Transform both client and server parts into separate Cargo crates ✓
+- Structure the project directory to clearly separate the two parts of the application ✓
+- Identify the shared functionality and abstract into the common library ✓
+- Added `tracing` and `tracing-subscriber` crates for logging ✓
+- Added `chrono` crate for dates and time operations ✓
+- Added `anyhow` for better error handling and edding contect to errors ✓
+- Added `thiserror` crate for creating custom errors ✓
+- Added `tempfile` crate for managing temprary files and directories ✓
+- Updated the `README.md` with documentation of how to use the applications ✓
+- Added comments to the code to explain reasoning ✓
+- Added test for client, server and common library ✓

 ## Overview

 This project consists of a chat server and client implemented in Rust.
 The server can handle multiple clients simultaneously, allowing them to send text messages, files, and images to each other.
 The client can connect to the server, send messages, and receive messages from other clients.